Heartery Blood Pressure Pal will tackle all essential areas in effective hypertension management: lifestyle, adherence, monitoring, and awareness.

 Dr. Dimitar Georgiev, a seasoned Bulgarian biotech entrepreneur, currently serves as Paralax Life Science CEO and is the Principal Co-founder of Biocampus Sofia.
 His experience spans over 30 years as a medical doctor.

 Stress and blood pressure are closely interconnected.
-Chronic stress can contribute to elevated blood pressure (hypertension) and increase the risk of cardiovascular problems.
+Chronic stress can contribute to elevated and high blood pressure (hypertension) and increase the risk of cardiovascular problems.